Apologetics Culture Faith Theology

 “Did God actually say, ‘You shall not eat of any tree in the garden’?”
 (Gen 3:1)

 This is how our spiritual enemy began his campaign to draw Eve into disobeying God, and in the process, brought down the whole human race.
 Progressive Christianity uses that same question today: “Did God actually say ________?”
-Fill in the blank with whatever biblical teaching you want.
-Rejecting the inerrancy of the Bible is the doorway into asking these kinds of questions.
+Fill in the blank with whatever biblical teaching you don’t like.

 the CSBI says the bible is inerrant “only in the originals”.
 But a classic inerrancy proof text, 2nd Timothy 3:16, not only wasn’t ascribing inspiration to the originals, the context supplied in v.
 15 makes it reasonable to assume Paul was ascribing inspiration to the COPIES Timothy knew in childhood…which obviously couldn’t have been the “originals”.